ashish-r/whatsapp-direct/README.md

 # WhatsAppDirect!

-An ultra-lite web app that lets you message/call on #WhatsApp without adding them to your contact list.<br/>
+An ultra-lite web app that lets you message/call on #WhatsApp without adding the number to your contact list.<br/>
 ### Visit: https://whatsapp.ashish.link

 # Getting Started